1238 N. 5th St.

 Besides the supplies, yep!
 Every single one!

 With a really really steady hand and a big memory card!
 Oh, our Canon Rebel XT with the EF 100mm f/2.8 macro lenses also help a little, I guess...

 We train them to stay.
 Just like our dog, Ben-Joe , except they actually obey.

 Most of them are shot under T5 lighting and some Metal Halides.
 Afterwards, the images are quickly resized using windows default picture viewer and then... ta-da!!
 No Photoshop involved.
 They just like to show off there colors, we can't help it.

 Starting May 2016, we will no longer be offering phone support in order to focus on providing high quality customer service to our walk-in customers.
-Due to the high amount of walk in customers at our store, it is proving to be increasingly difficult to handle questions over the phone and serving customers that have made it to the store.
+Due to the high amount of walk-in customers at our store, it is proving to be increasingly difficult to handle questions over the phone and serving customers that have made it to the store.
 We understand that it may just be a “quick question” but it tends to lead to a lengthy conversation.
 These conversations quickly add up and we lose the ability to provide quality customer service in store as well as caring for our animals.
 We apologize for any inconvenience this may cause.
-Please email and we will respond within 24 hours.

 Just starting out with a planted tank?
 Need some information?
 Check out our guide to starting out a planted tank written by Glen Canlas!